Xuanwo/hdfs-sys/README.md

 ## Runtime

-`libhdfs` uses JNI to call functions provided by jars that provided by hadoop releases.
-Please make sure `CLASSPATH` is set correctly:
+`hdfs-sys` uses JNI to call functions provided by jars that provided by hadoop releases.
+Please make sure `CLASSPATH` is set correctly before calling any functions provided by `hdfs-sys`:

 ```shell
 export JAVA_HOME=/path/to/java